Beginners Guide to CSP

 - Microfleece and microfiber are synthetic fabrics which dry really quickly and keep you feeling dry too.

-All the different brands of CSP stocked by Babipur have a clear description of what fabrics they’re comprised of to help make choosing as easy as possible.
+All the different brands of reusable menstrual products stocked by Babipur have a clear description of what fabrics they’re comprised of to help make choosing as easy as possible.

 All of them?!
 The prettiest?!